Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Introduction

-Section \ref{s2} is aimed at proving the main result (see Theorem \ref{s2t1} below), namely, the Fourier transform $\widehat{f}$ of $f\in H_X^A(\rn)$ coincides with a continuous function $F$ in the sense of tempered distributions.
-To this end, applying Lemmas \ref{s2l1} and \ref{s2l3}, we first obtain a uniform pointwise estimate for atoms (see Lemma \ref{s2l2} below).
-Then, using this and some real-variable characterizations from \cite{wyy22}, especially atomic decompositions, we prove Theorem \ref{s2t1}.
-Meanwhile, we also obtain a pointwise inequality of the continuous function $F$, which indicates the necessity of vanishing moments of anisotropic mixed-norm atoms in some sense [see Remark \ref{s2re1}(ii) below].
+The aim of Sect. \ref{s2} is to prove the main result (see Theorem \ref{s2t1} below), that is, the Fourier transform $\widehat{f}$ of $f\in H_X^A(\rn)$ coincides with a continuous function $F$ in the sense of tempered distributions.
+In order to achieve this, we apply Lemmas \ref{s2l1} (some subtle estimates on derivatives of the Fourier transform of the dilation of atoms) and \ref{s2l3} (some exquisite relations between the Euclidean norm and the step homogeneous quasi-norm $\rho$ under consideration) to establish a uniform pointwise estimate for atoms (see Lemma \ref{s2l2} below).
+Then Theorem \ref{s2t1} is proved by this and some real-variable characterizations from \cite{wyy22}, especially its atomic decompositions.
+Morever, we apply these results, respectively, to classical Lebesgue spaces, variable Lebesgue spaces, and mixed-norm Lebesgue spaces and show that the obtained conclusions coincide with the known ones [see Remark \ref{s2re1}(i)-(iv) below].
+At the same time, we obtain a pointwise inequality of the continuous function $F$, which suggests that the anisotropic mixed-norm atoms must possess vanishing moments in some sense [see Remark \ref{s2re1}(v) below].

-Applying the Fourier transform, in Section \ref{s3}, we present some consequences of Theorem \ref{s3t1}.
-First, the above function $F$ has a higher order convergence at the origin; see \eqref{s3e1} below.
-Moreover, we prove that the term
+Applying the Fourier transform, in Sect. \ref{s3}, we present some further applications of Theorem \ref{s2t1}.
+First, we prove that the above function $F$ has a higher order convergence at the origin (see Theorem \ref{s3t1} below).
+Second, we show that the term

-is $L^{q_0}$-integrable and this integral can be uniformly controlled by a positive constant multiple of the Hardy space norm of $f$; see \eqref{s3e6} below.
+is $L^{q_0}(\rn)$-integrable and a positive constant multiple of the anisotropic Hardy space norm of $f$ can uniformly controll this integral.
+Thus, we extend the Hardy--Littlewood inequality to the setting of anisotropic Hardy spaces associated with ball quasi-Banach function spaces (see Theorem \ref{s3t2} below).
+Further, we apply these results, respectively, to classical Lebesgue spaces, variable Lebesgue spaces, and mixed-norm Lebesgue spaces and prove that the obtained conclusions coincide with the known ones (see Remark \ref{6.11rem} below).